elpinal/bright-ml/README.md

 // Implicit quantification is one of the virtues of ML. val id x = x
 // If we want to annotate `x` with a type which contains type variables,
-// we need to explicitly bound them. val id 'a (x : 'a) = x
+// we need to explicitly bind them. val id 'a (x : 'a) = x

 // This form is ill-typed because `'a` is an unbound type variable.